hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 4 3 3 1 4 1 7
-Weapons/Armour: A Chieftain may be equipped with weapons and armour chosen from the Hero equipment list.
+Weapons/Armor: A Chieftain may be equipped with weapons and armor chosen from the Hero equipment list.
 Skills: The Chieftain may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 Special Rules